jonathanhogg/flitter/docs/physics.md

 This creates an implicit `!distance` force applier between all pairs of particles, with `min` set to the sum of the `radius` attributes of each particle.
-Particles with zero or negative `radius` will be ignored.
+Particles with zero `radius` will be ignored.

 - `strength` - force magnitude coefficient